mkimuram/k8s-ext-connector/README.md

 ## Limitations
 - Only TCP is handled now and UDP is not handled.
 (Supporting UDP with ssh tunnel will be possible, technically.)
 - Remote ssh tunnels are created for all cases, but it won't always be necessary.
 We might consider adding like `bidirectional` flag and avoid creating ones if it is set to false.
-- Updating configurations and applying configurations to forwarder pods and the gateway node are done async on INTERVAL(10 seconds), which will make a big delay until the configurations are reflected.
-If implemented with k8s operator, this kind of delays will be reduced by updating and applying configurations when changes are detected.
-- It assumes that sshds are run by root user.
-We will need to apply principle of least privilege for better security.
-(Also, shell access for these ssh connection won't needed.)